thismatters/Rigid-Body-Solutions/README.md

 ## Work to be done

 As it is I consider this work complete, however for this code to be truly useful for a student it would be more verbose (and maybe better documented).
+If I were to write this code today I would use Python3, so I would be open to somebody porting it (which should really be pretty trivial).
 If you want to do this work I would be happy to make you a contributor.

 ## Contributing